next-wave-dev-org/draw-the-block-static-site/docs/components.md

 A reference for the shared components in `src/components/`, the layout that wraps every page, and the small data-layer helper for the shop.
 Page-level files (`home.astro`, `events/index.astro`, `support.astro`, etc.) consume these but aren't documented here.

 The audience for this doc is whoever picks up the codebase next — not the client editing content.
-If you're looking for "how does the CMS work," see [`docs/cms.md`](docs/cms.md).
+If you're looking for "how does the CMS work," see the relevant section in the main README.

 ---